How Many Hydrogen Bonds Can CH3NH2 Make to Water?

 Combining both donor and acceptor capabilities, a single methylamine molecule can form a total of three hydrogen bonds with surrounding water molecules.
 This includes two donor bonds (through each N-H hydrogen) and one acceptor bond (through the nitrogen lone pair).

 This three-bond capacity explains why methylamine is highly soluble in water.
-That said, the ability to form multiple hydrogen bonds with water molecules allows methylamine to integrate favorably into the hydrogen-bonding network of liquid water.
+The ability to form multiple hydrogen bonds with water molecules allows methylamine to integrate favorably into the hydrogen-bonding network of liquid water.
 The energy released from forming these multiple interactions compensates for the energy required to break hydrogen bonds among water molecules themselves.

 Breakdown of Hydrogen Bonds: